ViceRabbit/MCModpack-Isha-Reforged/README.md

 **Q: How many mods are in this modpack?**

 A: Client-side, about ~32 mods; including performance mods, content mods and dependencies.
+For the client-mods you installed, here's a [list](https://github.com/ViceRabbit/MCModpack-Isha-Reforged/blob/main/modlist/client_sided.md)

 **Q: How many mods (per performance) in the server?**